Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

-For $\pi$-junctions, the same parameter computation applies with the intrinsic phase shift enforced in SPICE using $I = I_C \sin(\varphi + \pi)$.
+For $\pi$-junctions, the same parameter computation applies with the intrinsic phase shift enforced in SPICE using $I = I_c \sin(\varphi + \pi)$.
 Parameter sweeps of $\pm 20\%$ confirmed that the relative performance trends and scaling conclusions of the proposed FPL family remain unchanged.

 Another option is to implement the models in a SPICE simulator.
-We chose NGSPICE because it is open-source and is used in the KiCAD software package.
-In SPICE, a JJ can be modeled as a phase-dependent current source described by the DC Josephson effect $I(t) = I_C sin(\varphi (t) + \theta)$ where the $\theta$ is the phase shift intrinsic to the JJ that can determine if it is a 0- or $\pi$-JJ.
+We chose NGSPICE because it is open source and used in the KiCAD software package.
+In SPICE, a JJ can be modeled as a phase-dependent current source described by the DC Josephson effect $I(t) = I_c sin[\varphi (t) + \theta]$ where the $\theta$ is the phase shift intrinsic to the JJ that can determine if it is a 0- or $\pi$-JJ.
 The phase of the JJ $\varphi (t)$ is calculated using the AC Josephson effect from the voltage of the JJ as $\varphi (t) = 2e/\hbar \int V(t)$.
-With these equations, and adding the effect of subgap and normal resistance, we can model the JJ with a sub-circuit described here:
+With these equations and functions for the subgap and normal resistance, we can model the JJ with the sub-circuit in Listing~\ref{lst:jj_RCSJ}.

-Where 'Cphi' integrates the 'Gphi' to model the phase of the JJ based on the AC Josephson effect, 'Bjj' is the current source dependent on the phase, and 'Cjj' is the JJ capacitance.
-The quasi-particle current is modeled by the 'Bpq' using the piecewise linear resistive model with subgap resistance 'Rsub' and JJ's normal resistance 'RNorm'.
-The 'area' parameter determines the JJ size, and the 'phase\_shift' determines its type.
+In the JJ model, `Cphi' integrates `Gphi' to compute the phase of the JJ based on the AC Josephson effect, `Bjj' is the current source dependent on the phase difference, `Cjj' is the JJ capacitance, and `Bpq' models the quasi-particle current using a piecewise linear resistive model with subgap resistance `Rsub' and normal resistance `RNorm'.
+The `area' parameter determines the JJ size, and `phase\_shift' determines its type.

-Simulation result for a high-$J_c$ JJ stack in an AND gate testbench is provided in Fig.~\ref{fig:4}.
+Simulation results for a high-$J_c$ JJ stack in an AND gate testbench are provided in Fig.~\ref{fig:4}.
 The test bench features two DC inputs that are converted to pulses via DC/FPL converters and then fed to an AND gate via JTLs.
 The output is read from a load resistor.
 A 0.5 ps delay is observed between the inputs and the output of the AND gate, which is ten times faster than that for conventional RSFQ circuits.